wp-cli/cron-command/README.md

 		How often the event should recur.
 See `wp cron schedule list` for available schedule names.
 Defaults to no recurrence.

 	[--<field>=<value>]
-		Associative args for the event.
+		Arguments to pass to the hook for the event. <field> should be a numeric key, not a string.

 **EXAMPLES**